etsang647/covid-19-map/README.md

 to host the server at http://localhost:5000/.

-Note: When running the server locally, make sure the `path` listed in `Map.vue` is that of the local server (http://localhost:5000/data) and not the production server.
+Note: When running the server locally, make sure the `path` listed in `Home.vue` is that of the local server (http://localhost:5000/data) and not the production server.